Who We Are

 Administrative Team

 The Administrative Team at Higher Ground Services consists of Brigitte, Melody, Lizz, Stephanie, Peggy, and Amy.
 They take pride in providing a peaceful, safe atmosphere for every client.
 Brigitte is the owner and the queen of accounting.
 Melody is the Billing Manager and specializes in insurance related matters.
-Lizz is the Office Manager.
+Lizz is the Practice Manager.
 She is responsible for keeping things running smoothly behind the scenes.
-She loves scheduling appointments and making connections.
 Stephanie is Melody's assistant.
 She ensures compliance in billing and Maine Care authorizations.
-Peggy and Amy will greet you warmly upon entering our office and confirming your appointments.
+Peggy and Amy will greet you warmly upon entering our office and confirm your appointments.
 Their duties behind the scenes are too numerous to list.
 We are proud of all of our people, but our admin staff are the first point of contact for those we serve and everything we do is made possible by them!

 Bruiser